No one ever steps in the same river twice

 Geology of The Mad River Valley

 The steep slopes, rocky outcroppings, sandy oxbows, clay beds, wetlands, and streams of the Mad River Valley all take their cues from a deep and complex geological history.
-The Green Mountains to the West and the Northfield Range to east are the product Taconic Orogeny, some 450 million years ago, and have been shaped by the elements ever since.
+The Green Mountains to the West and the Northfield Range to east are the product of the Taconic Orogeny, some 450 million years ago, and have been shaped by the elements ever since.
 By the time humans arrived on the scene, much of the surficial geology had already been established - resulting in distinct natural communities adapted to flood prone valley bottoms and craggy bedrock outcroppings alike.
 The relatively recent glaciation, beginning 2 million years ago and ending just 13,000 years ago, played a major role in shaping the landscape we see today.
 As the glaciers retreated, lakes, streams, and deposits of sediment filled in behind them.